-Faculty Supervisor Professor Cathy Lesser Mansfield supervises this internship.
-She screens students who are eligible for the internship from her Consumer Protection introductory class.
+Faculty Supervisor Professor Jonathan Rosenbloom will supervise this internship.
 Interns must meet with the supervising professor at least twice during the internship and must submit an evaluation of the internship, copies of all significant written work product, and a brief paper analyzing a legal issue encountered during the internship to the supervising professor at the end of the internship.

 Field-Placement SupervisorsBill Brauch, Iowa Attorney General, Consumer Protection Division

-PrerequisitesIn order to be eligible to take the Consumer Law Internship, students must have taken the supervising professor’s three credit Consumer Protection course and must receive permission from the supervising professor and the field supervisor.
+PrerequisitesIn order to be eligible to take the Consumer Law Internship, students must receive permission from the supervising professor and the field supervisor.